On maximally oscillating perfect splines and some of their extremal properties: Perfect -splines

 Since~\eqref{G_AIsBounded} holds for $t= s_{n+1}^A$, from~\eqref{f>0} and the fact that $P_r(\infty) = 0$, it follows that

 From~\eqref{f>0} and the fact that the derivative $G_A'$ can not become arbitrarily large, it follows that $s_k\neq s_j$, $k\neq j$.

-Taking into account~\eqref{G_AIsBounded} and using standard compactness arguments, we can extract a limit function $G = \lim\limits_{A\to\infty}G_{A}$, where the convergence of the function and all derivatives of order $\leq r-1$ is uniform on any bounded interval.
+Taking into account~\eqref{G_AIsBounded} and using standard compactness arguments, we can extract a limit $g$-spline $G = \lim\limits_{A\to\infty}G_{A}$, where the convergence of the function and all derivatives of order $\leq r-1$ is uniform on any bounded interval.